F6ITU/K_Aries/README.md

 https://github.com/laurencebarker

-A French version of the main documentation and user's note could be found in the "Documentation" directory
+A French version of the main documentation and user's note could be found in the "Documentation" directory (still work in progress)

 Main differences are :

-* - dual footprint  for the I2C ram (hard to find in SOIC package)
+* - DIL footprint  for the I2C ram (hard to find in SOIC package)
 * - R19 trace bug corrected
 * - input-output coax connector changed (Amphenol bnc straight with reference)
 * - F-CU ground "forbiden zone" modified around tandem match output (R42-E42-R1-R2 of the original design)
 * - dual footprint for 12V input J4 (Molex kk 2.54mm and Phoenix high current "board to wire" connector)
-* - same Tianbo TRA2 L-12VDC-S-Z relay used for ATU and antenna switch
+* - same Tianbo TRA2 L-12VDC-S-Z relay (or Omron G2R-1-E DC12) used for antenna switch
-(small mod for the "bypass" relay Total relay count is 22 TRA2 now
+( Total relay count is 21 Tinabo TRA2/Omron G2R and 1 G6A-274P-ST-US DC12 now)

 # Work under progress
 do NOT use these files as long as this footnote hasn't been deleted

 ![Aries, an OpenHPSDR ATU](https://github.com/F6ITU/K_Aries/blob/main/Aries_dwn.png)